Transverse Surgery on Knots in Contact 3-Manifolds: Tight Surgeries

-Each $\alpha_i$ and $\beta_i$ curve intersect each other exactly once inside $\Sigma_0$, at the point $c_i$.
+For each $i$, the curves $\alpha_i$ and $\beta_i$ intersect each other exactly once inside $\Sigma_0$, at the point $c_i$.
 It can be shown that the generator $\bm{c} = \{c_1,\ldots,c_k\}$ is a cycle, and thus it defines a class $\bm{c} \in \hf(-M)$.
-Honda, Kazez, and Matić \cite{HKM:contactclass} identify this class with a class previously defined by Ozsváth and Szabó show \cite{OS:contact}.
-Ozsváth and Szabó show that this class is independent of the choice of open book decomposition for $\Mxi$, and defines the {\it Heegaard Floer contact invariant} $c(\xi)$ of $\Mxi$.
+Honda, Kazez, and Matić \cite{HKM:contactclass} identify this class with a class previously defined by Ozsváth and Szabó \cite{OS:contact}.
+Ozsváth and Szabó show that this class is independent of the choice of open book decomposition for $\Mxi$, and defines the \textit{Heegaard Floer contact invariant} $c(\xi)$ of $\Mxi$.

 \begin{thm}[Ozsváth--Szabó \cite{OS:contact}] The Heegaard Floer contact invariant $c(\xi)$ of $\Mxi$ satisfies the following properties. \begin{itemize} \item If $\Mxi$ is overtwisted, then $c(\xi) = 0$. \item If $\Mxi$ is strongly or Stein fillable, then $c(\xi) \neq 0$. \item If $W:\Mxi \to (N,\xi')$ is the cobordism induced by contact $(+1)$-surgery on a Legendrian knot, then $F_{-W}(c(\xi)) = c(\xi').$ \end{itemize} \end{thm}